sentinel-official/docs/docs/node-setup/revenues.md

 By implementing this process, the Subscription Plan ensures a continuous assessment, allowing for the addition of new nodes and the removal of problematic ones that require corrective measures.

-### How can I verify that my node has successfully passed the Health Check?
+## How can I verify that my node has successfully passed the Health Check?

+You have two methods to verify whether your node has successfully passed the Health Check.

+### 1 - Node Dashboard

+In the [Node Dashboard](https://nodes.sentinel.co) each node features an indicator on the page, clearly indicating whether it has successfully passed the health check or not.
+Simply paste your `sentnode` address into the search bar.
+Furthermore, an alert system will be implemented to promptly notify node operators in the event that their node fails a health check, providing them with timely and actionable information.

+### 2 - Manual Check

-To verify your Health Check status, navigate to the [API Records](https://api.health.sentinel.co/v1/records) and locate your `sentnode` address.
+To verify your Health Check status paste the following link into your browser: `https://api.health.sentinel.co/v1/records/<your_sent_node_address>`

+For a comprehensive list of nodes, you can also explore the [API Records](https://api.health.sentinel.co/v1/records) main page

 Ensure the following fields meet the specified conditions:
 - `status` should be 1
 - `info_fetch_timestamp` is not zero timestamp